 - TheSearchMonitor – Monitor results from Yahoo, Bing, Google, Baidu, and YouTube, along with websites, blogs, mobile, news, shopping, and forums.

-- iSpionage – Another keyword monitoring tool that gives you instant access to competitor keywords, while also showing you their most effective advert copy, too.
+- iSpionage – this is another keyword monitoring tool that will help build out a competitor analysis and provide you with instant access to competitor keywords, while also showing you their most effective advert copy, too.

 2. What’s Their Evergreen Content?

-Any content marketer will tell you that evergreen content is the golden ticket to success.
-That’s why you’ll want to find out what content is working well in your industry, because this will give you shareability, which is a huge boost for ongoing traffic.
+Any content marketer will tell you that evergreen content is the golden ticket to digital marketing success.
+That’s why you’ll want to find out what content strategy is working well in your industry, because this will give you shareability, which is a huge boost for ongoing traffic.

 What makes your competitors’ content outstanding, and why are their customers sharing it?

-Understanding this will allow you to create similar content, perhaps going one step further so that your content is even more successful.
+Understanding this will allow you to spy on competitors to create similar content, perhaps going one step further so that your content is even more successful.

 A great tool for finding out which of your competitors’ web pages are most successful is ahrefs.com.
 Simply search for the website you’re looking at before selecting the “top pages” in the report that it generates.
 These will be listed according to how significant they are, allowing you to look at why these pages rank higher than others.
 For example, is it because it’s an article that’s frequently searched for by customers, or is it because it’s a popular product that’s been advertised well?